microsoft/FluidFramework/BREAKING.md

     const a = RequestParser.create(request);
 ```

->>>>>>> 54ba7f7d997007d245e89911dee35257d193e417

 ### IFluidLodable.url is removed
 `url` property is removed.
-As a temporary solution, you can use IFluidLoadable.handle.absolutePath instead.
-That said, internal routing and URIs will be hidden in future versions.
-If you rely on it, you need to rethink managing (external) URIs, as only handles can be used inside container - any external URI resolution should go through redirection of URI -> handle. `url` property is left on core objects but it will be cleared in next version.
+If you need a path to an object (in a container), you can use IFluidLoadable.handle.absolutePath instead.

 ## 0.27 Breaking Changes
 - [Local Web Host Removed](#Local-Web-Host-Removed)